-An in-depth study of the layout process, its creative and technical focus, which reflects the realities of a true studio environment.
+A continuation of ANIM 217, this is an in-dept study of the layout process, its creative and technical focus, and how it reflects the realitis of a true studio environment.
 Rendering for different styles, looks, moods; multi-level scenes and feature layouts; analyzing layout tests from major studios.
 Prerequisite: ANIM 217.
 Offered Each Year (Spring).
 (UG)